gitGNU/gnu_pretest/NEW-VM.md

     `--console` is required instead of `--ssh` (the default), otherwise the VM will shutdown upon SSH logoff, without proper shutdown.

+    To shutdown and save changes, run `shutdown` or `/sbin/halt` (or another appropriate command for the OS).

 4. copy `misc_scripts/pretest-auto-check-build` and
    `misc_scripts/pretest-guest-init` to the guest VM: